g-gemignani/termviz/README.md

 To launch the visualizer, just run the `termviz` executable.

 The program looks for a configuration file named `termviz.yml` in `~/.config/termviz/` first, then in `/etc/termviz/`.
-If the file is not found, it prompts the user to create a default one.
-Alternatively, it is possible to pass a configuration file directly to the executable: `termviz <myconfig>.yml`.
+If no config is found, it starts with sensible defaults.
+If an existing config is missing newer fields (from a newer TermViz version), those fields are filled from defaults so older configs keep working.
+When no custom config path is provided, TermViz will persist the (possibly updated) config to `~/.config/termviz/termviz.yml` so future runs use the same settings.
+You may also pass a configuration file directly: `termviz <myconfig>.yml`.

 The program requires a running ROS master and an available TF between the robot frame (`base_link` by default) and a static frame (`map` by default).
-If the ROS parameter `/footprint`, it will be used to show the footprint of the robot.
+If the ROS parameter `/footprint` is present, its polygon will be used to show the robot footprint.

 Pressing `h` shows the help screen, which will describe the current mode and the keymap relative to the current mode.
 The mode can be switched using the number keys and the help screen will update accordingly.